How Gamification Makes User Onboarding Better and 11 Successful Gamification Onboarding Examples

 #2 Navexa

-Navexa is an investment portfolio tracker that utilizes onboarding gamification examples like the "extended trial" checklist.
-To entice users to onboard and discover the product's premium value, Navexa extends the free trial only to users who complete specific activities, such as syncing their first brokerage account.
+Navexa, an investment portfolio tracker, innovatively uses gamification onboarding examples like an "extended trial" checklist.
+To entice users to fully onboard and discover the product's premium value, Navexa extends the free trial exclusively to those who complete specific activities, such as syncing their first brokerage account.

-Without a doubt, bad onboarding design can doom your app’s future.
-In 2026, industry benchmarks suggest that 74% of users will switch to a competitor if the setup process feels like "work" rather than a win.
-By using gamification in onboarding, Navexa ensures users don’t just pay with money, but with meaningful effort that is immediately rewarded.
-We have found that this reciprocity builds deep psychological switching costs early in the lifecycle.
+Without a doubt, poor onboarding design can be detrimental to an app's success.
+In 2026, industry benchmarks indicate that users are 33-38% more likely to retain if they complete a gamified onboarding [1, 2].
+By using gamification in onboarding, Navexa ensures users invest meaningful effort that is immediately rewarded.
+We have found that this reciprocity builds deep psychological switching costs early in the lifecycle, preventing the 80-92% app churn rate typically associated with poor onboarding.

 Navexa uses a checklist that extends the free trial upon completion, a clever way to guide users to the app's core value while they onboard.